pennlabs/constitution/readme.md

 ### Penn Labs Board

 The Penn Labs Board is intended to oversee the organization.
-Comprised of key stakeholders and funding partners, it will meet every semester to receive a progress report and approve ongoing and future PAL activities.
+Comprised of key stakeholders and funding partners, it will meet at least 3 times every semester to receive a progress report and approve ongoing and future Penn Labs activities.
 Though the board will be compelled to meet as described above, voting can be done online over e-mail.

 #### Penn Labs Board Membership
 - Two Undergraduate Assembly representatives, which will be designated as the UA Speaker and UA